 Important Basic Concepts

 Here are some pearls for that, if taken to heart, may prevent your ID doc from rolling her eyes as she reads the chart AND improve patient care.
-While rules are made to be be broken, it is just not by you.
+While rules are made to be be broken, you are not the one to break them.

 Never.
 Ever.
 Never.
 Ever treat S. aureus in the blood culture as a contaminant.
 That’s a big never with a side of ever.
 Even if ‘just’ one bottle is positive.
 For S. aureus there is no ‘just’.